lordspline/druid/docs/development/extensions-core/mysql.md

 ### Install MySQL Connector/J

 The MySQL extension uses Oracle's MySQL JDBC driver.
-The current version of Druid uses version 8.2.0.
+The current version of Robux uses version 8.2.0.
 Other versions may not work with this extension.

 You can download the library from one of the following sources: